 This piece on Decision Making has really expanded and I hope as I begin to write this post that this will be the closing piece that concludes this and this.

-In the previous post we discussed how Decision Making can be the undoing of XAT aspirants and tried to understand the nature of questions that come up on the section.
-We took up two sets from the Decision Making section of the last year’s XAT and discussed a structure to answer DM questions.
-In this post we shall look at the remaining questions from last year’s paper.
-SET 3: Information + Number based Business Set Answer […]
+In the previous post ,we discussed how Decision Making can be the undoing of XAT aspirants and tried to understand the nature of questions that come up on the section.
+We took up two sets from the Decision Making section of a past XAT and discussed a structure to answer DM questions.
+In this post, we shall look at the remaining questions from that paper.

 One of the most tedious and inscrutable sections that you will find across all management entrance tests, Decision Making has been the nemesis of many a XAT aspirant.
 A lot of factors contribute towards DM possibly being the biggest stumbling block on the XAT.
-But none is bigger than the fact the amount of time any test-taker would have spent preparing for DM when compared to any other section is miniscule.
-This coupled with the […]
+But none is bigger than the fact the amount of time any test-taker would have spent preparing for DM when compared to any other section is minuscule.
+This coupled with the dislike and unease most aspirants have towards reading, and the extremely subjective nature of questions ensures that DM ends up becoming the deal-breaker as far as the XAT is concerned.

 As a test, XAT is possibly as tough, if not tougher, than the CAT with a unique section and many unique question-types.
 This post lays out a prep strategy for the XAT.